mulab-mir/music-language-tutorial/_sources/lm/intro.md

 $$P_{\theta}(\textrm{some text} | \textrm{condition})$$

-Until neural networks started to really work, $n$-gram models have been the standard approach to language modeling, which is based on the distribution of $n$ consecutive words.
+Until neural networks started to really work, $n$-gram models have been the standard approach to language modeling, which are based on the distribution of $n$ consecutive words.
 More recently, language models based on recurrent neural networks such as LSTMs or Transformers have been proven to be more effective methods for capturing long-range dependencies and better understanding natural language.

 As for the parmaeters, in $n$-gram models, the parameters are simply the counts of $n$-grams appearing in the training corpus.